kchua/Data-Structures/README.md

 ## Disjoint Sets

-### The Disjoint Sets Abstract Data Type

-The disjoint sets abstract data type allows one to make nodes, establish connectivity between those nodes, and check interconnectivity of those nodes. *Connectivity* in this context is, formally, an equivalence relation.
+The disjoint sets abstract data type allows one to make nodes, establish connectivity between those nodes, and check connections between those nodes. *Connectivity* in this context is, formally, an equivalence relation.
 That is, beyond symmetric and reflexive properties, connectivity is a transitive relation; if Node A is connected to Node B, and Node B is connected to Node C, then Node A is connected to Node C.

 Note, however, that the data structure does not answer the question, "How are two nodes connected to each other?"
 It merely determines whether there *is* a connnection.
 As a result, there is no way to delete connections between nodes once they are made.
-These limitations result in various optimizations that all stem from treating the connections as forming several disjoint sets, the source of the data structure.
+These limitations result in various optimizations that all stem from treating the connections as forming several disjoint sets, the namesake of the data structure.

 ### Usage